pxfskjp/Ionic-5/README.md

-# ionic-messenger-firebase
+# ionic5-Chat
 This is ionic based messenger with firebase.
-There is two authorties one is admin and second is user.
-User can chat only with admin and admin can chat with all users of the app.

 # Create account with firebase
   1. google-service.json file and upload at root directory of the app